Albert-Cifer/10-Employee-Tracker/README.md

 Now, just follow the steps using the CLI menu, and answer the questions the app asks if you want to add or modify any information.

+You could also upgrade people and add new roles and supervisors.

 ## Contributing
-My bootcamp teachers and the previous classes videos.
-Some google as well maybe...
+My bootcamp teachers, the previous classes videos.
+My friend Abel and Miguel.
+Mr. Chris from tutoring sessions as well...

 ## Tests
 The npm start, and a few others...
 (It's getting a lil confusing ngl)